Avon Needs Trees is buying land to plant and rewild, creating new, permanent woodland throughout the Bristol-Avon catchment area

 Reforesting Avon has multiple other benefits.
 It will provide natural flood management which is much more cost-effective than engineered flood defences.
 All of the towns and cities in the area, including Chippenham, Bath, Bradford-on-Avon and Bristol are greatly at risk of flooding, particularly as climate change advances.

 Careful planting will also help enhance biodiversity and protect our water quality by reducing nitrogen runoff.
 In addition, land acquired will have open access to the public, providing valuable public space.

 We believe buying the land is a much better way to get things done.
 Asking landowners to voluntarily make these changes does not provide long term, guaranteed results.

-Planting more trees in the River Avon high catchment area, of which Hazeland is a part, not only helps protect nearby towns from flooding but will also help stop excess water entering our rivers, thus protecting towns and cities further downstream – it’s the most effective place to plant.
+Planting more trees in the River Avon high catchment area, of which Hazeland is a part, will help stop excess water entering our river system.
+Such natural flood management will not only help protect nearby towns from flooding, but also cities and towns further downstream.
+It’s the most effective place to plant.

 We Need Your Help

-This is such a fantastic opportunity but we can’t do it without your help.
-Please head over to our donate page to read more about what makes this land so special and to donate.
+Please head over to our donate page to read more about what makes this land so special, and to donate.
 Thank you for all of your support and for sharing our page.